officelifehq/docs/docs/contribution/core-contributors/deployment-process.md

 OfficeLife uses [semantic-release](https://semantic-release.gitbook.io/semantic-release/) to manage releases.
 It allows to create new releases based on the history of modifications since last release, and create a patch/minor/major release depending on some rules.

-To create a new release there is 2 ways: create a pre-release or an official release.
+There are two ways to create a new release: create a pre-release or an official release.

 ### Create a pre-release